Fedora31/nhcustom2/README.md

 database.

 `path` is a new addition.
-It lets the user specify  paths, which coupled with the new syntax could for example allow to show/remove specific styles of cosmetics.
+It lets the user specify  paths, which coupled with the new syntax can for example allow to show/remove specific styles of cosmetics.

 `hat`, `update`, `equip`, `class` or `path` can take any word or string, as long as something in the database matches it.
 The `date` header, however, **must** be written with